-One way I can more actively learn is to view technical presentations as opportunities distill the heuristics I hear and attempt to integrate those heuristics with my own.
-I have discovered that if I take a picture of some interesting speaker and/or a slide they were presenting it serves to jog my memory.
+One way I can more actively learn is to view technical presentations as opportunities distill what I hear and integrate those heuristics with my own.
+I discovered that if I take a picture of some interesting speaker and/or a slide they were presenting it served to jog my memory.
 Looking at the picture helps me remember what they said so I can write up field notes, if I choose, long after the presentation.